deCIFer: Crystal Structure Prediction from Powder Diffraction Data using Autoregressive Language Models: Dataset and Experiments

-Additionaly, a known challenge in datasets like NOMA is the disproportionate representation of high-symmetry structures, which can skew model learning and evaluation~\citep{Davariashtiyani_2024, Zhang2023}.
-To mitigate this, we stratify the dataset during the train/validation/test split based on space group labels.
-For details on stratification, see Section~\ref{sup-sec:model_architecture}.
+Due to the known overrepresentation of high-symmetry structures in synthetic databases~\citep{Davariashtiyani_2024, Zhang2023}, we apply stratified sampling during the NOMA train/validation/test split based on space group labels.
+This mitigates structural distributional biases and improves evaluation robustness.
+For further details, see Section~\ref{sup-sec:model_architecture}.

-Finally, CIFs from both datasets were tokenized into a vocabulary of $373$ tokens, encompassing CIF tags, space group symbols, element symbols, numeric digits, punctuation marks, padding tokens and a special conditioning token.
-For a detailed explanation of the standardization and tokenization processes, refer to Section~\ref{sup-sec:cif_standardization} and \ref{sup-sec:cif_tokenization} in the Appendix.

-\paragraph{Model Hyperparameters:} deCIFer has two learnable components, $f_{\Phibf}$ and $f_{\Thetabf}$.
-The encoder $f_{\Phibf}$ is a 2-layer MLP that takes a PXRD profile of dimension $1000$ and outputs a $512$-dimensional embedding.
-This embedding is prepended as the conditioning-token to the sequence of CIF tokens, where each CIF token is also of $D=512$ dimensions. $f_{\Thetabf}$ is a decoder-only transformer~\citep{vaswani2017attentionneed} with $8$ layers, each containing $8$ attention heads.
-We use a context length of $3076$ and a batch size of $32$.
-A linear warm-up of the learning rate is applied over the first $100$ epochs, followed by a cosine decay schedule using AdamW~\citep{AdamW2017} ($\beta_1 = 0.9, \beta_2 = 0.95$, weight decay $10^{-1}$) for $50$K epochs with gradient accumulation of $40$ steps on a single NVIDIA A100 GPU with mixed-precision acceleration.
-All aspects of the model architecture were implemented in Pytorch~\citep{Pytorch2019}. $f_{\Phibf}$ has $\approx\!0.78$M trainable parameters and $f_{\Thetabf}$ contains $\approx\!26.94$M, resulting in a deCIFer model with $27.72$M parameters.
-The code is open-source and additional details can be found in Section~\ref{sup-sec:model_architecture} in the Appendix.